FanatiQS/wireless_atem_camera_control_and_tally/test/README.md

-### Packet resends
-This tests that resent packets are not processed if already received and processed once before.

-1. Launch the test client with the flags: --printProtocolVersion --packetDropStartSend 2 --packetDropChanceSend 100
-2. The protocol version should be printed once.
-3. The test client is going to close itself automatically.

-### Packets out of order
-This tests that the connection is kept even if packets arrive out of order.

-1. Open the ATEM Software Control and set its fade-to-black speed to 1 second.
-2. Launch the test client with the flags: --printLastRemoteId --packetDropStartSend 1 --packetDropChanceRecv 50
-3. Switch over to the ATEM Software Control and do a fade to black transition.
-4. The printed remote ids should take a few seconds to catch up before calmly printing remote ids about twice a second again.
-5. Repeat step 3 and 4 a few times to ensure the expected result.
-If the connection to the server is timed out, it is okay to restart the test as long as it does not keep happening.
-6. Exit the test client manually.

 ### Delayed packets
 This tests that delayed packets arriving after connection is restarted does not mess up the connection.

 1. Launch the test client with the flags: --printProtocolVersion --packetTimeoutAt 10
 2. Wait for the client to connect (print protocol version), time out and reconnect.
 3. Wait an aditional 10 seconds to ensure the connection is not going to drop.
-4. Exit the test client manually.

-### Dropped connection
-This tests that the client detects when connection to the server has been lost.

-1. Launch the test client with the flags: --packetDropStartRecv 10 --packetDropChanceSend 100 --packetResetDropAtTimeout --printProtocolVersion --autoReconnect
-2. Wait for the client to both connect and timeout a few time to ensure reconnection works.
-3. Exit the test client manually.

-### Closing connection by client
-This tests that the server closes the connection if client initiates a close.

-1. Launch the test client with the flags: --printProtocolVersion --closeConnectionAt 10
-2. Wait for the client to connect and then the connection should be closed as initiated by the client.
-3. The client exits after connection is closed.

-### Closing dropped connection
-This tests that the server closes the connection after assuming it has dropped completely.

-1. Launch the test client with the flags: --printProtocolVersion --packetDropChanceSend 100 --packetDropStartSend 10 --packetResetDropAtTimeout --autoReconnect
-2. Wait for the client to connect (print protocol version), get closed by the server, timed out and connected again (print protocol version again).
-3. Wait something like 10 seconds to ensure the connection is not going to drop.
-4. Exit the test client manually.

-### Unavailable server
-This tests that the client repeatedly tries to reconnect if unable to reach server.

-1. Launch the test client with the flags: --packetDropChanceSend 100 --packetDropStartSend 10 --packetDropChanceRecv 100 --packetDropStartRecv 10 --autoReconnect --printProtocolVersion
-2. The client should connect (print protocol version) and then repeatedly time out.
-3. Wait for it to time out a few times.
 4. Exit the test client manually.